Frequently Asked Questions - Make + Multiply

 The purchase price on the building is $14 million.
 Our general ministry budget over the next two years is $8 million.
 Our current best thinking on the renovation cost of our current space is $5 million.

 What does our church ministry expansion project include and why are we doing it?

 In addition to purchasing the building, we have begun building renovations which include significant updates to the exterior and interior to better serve our current ministries, our future goals and going outside our walls to reach our neighbors, the region, and the world.

 Why would we renovate?

 Renovation reflects our desire to increase our capacity to reach people across our area.
 We are currently running at capacity in our primetime worship services.
 A renovated worship center would add an additional 400 seats per service.
-We would also have the opportunity to update our children’s, students, and disabilities ministry areas to better suit the needs of our children.
+We also have the opportunity to update our children’s, students, and disabilities ministry areas to better suit the needs of our children.
 Our building is full of activity every day of the week and we have been operating at capacity for years in our largest ministries.
-Renovating would allow us to increase our overall ministry space and better serve our congregation.
+Renovating allows us to increase our overall ministry space and better serve our congregation.